wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    provides a platform for creating, publishing, and managing bots.
 Developers can use the Bot Framework to create a bot and manage it with Azure Bot Service - integrating back-end services like QnA Maker and LUIS, and connecting to channels for web chat, email, Microsoft Teams, and others.

+   Microsoft Bot Framework supports two <a target="_blank" href="https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-pattern-handoff-human?view=azure-bot-service-4.0">approaches to integrate bots</a> with agent engagement platforms such as Customer support service:
+   * Bot as agent distributes calls to bots on the same level as live (human) agents.
+Handoff protocols regulate a bot's disengagement and transfer to live person.
+   * Bot as proxy presents a bot to filter interaction with live people.

 1. DEMO: See a healthcare bot built using the Azure Bot Service:

    <a target="_blank"" href="